 It is noted in the literature that a relatively short restricted B intake results in significantly poorer performance on tasks emphasizing manual dexterity, eye-hand coordination, attention, perception, encoding and short-term memory, and long-term memory [22,23].

-- is related to metabolism of other mineral elements, including Ca, Cu, Mg, Mo, and P,
+- it is related to metabolism of other mineral elements, including Ca, Cu, Mg, Mo, and P,

-- affect energy metabolism, indicated by changes in glucose, triglycerides, and insulin production,
+- affects energy metabolism, indicated by changes in glucose, triglycerides, and insulin production,

 - selectively accumulates in certain areas of the brain and affects the concentration of other minerals in the brain,